Sputnik Globe Pendant Lamp

 Designer: To be appraised.

-Other versions: Made in many forms and sizes, also made as flush mount and table lamp.
-This pendant lamp is model 6725 and it was produced in the 1970s.
+Other versions: This sputnik globe pendant lamp exists in many forms and sizes.
+It was also made as a flush mount and a table lamp.
+This pendant lamp is model 6725 and it was produced in the 70’s.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.